websanco/liferay-learn/docs/dxp/7.x/en/site-building/site-appearance/developer-guide/style-book-token-definitions.md

 # Style Book Token Definitions

 Style Books have options grouped into various categories that are defined per theme.
-Each options is defined with a *token*.
-The collection of all tokens defined for a theme is the *token definition*.
+Each option is defined with a *token*.
+The collection of all tokens defined for a theme is a *token definition*.

 When you assign a theme to your Site's Public Pages, the token definition included with that theme is used when creating a Style Book for the Site.